data-8/su23/policies.md

 ### Live Lecture

-Live lectures will be held on Monday to Thursday from 10:10am-11am, and on Friday from 10:10am-12pm in Dwinelle 155; students are expected to attend live lectures synchronously due to the fast pace of the summer.
+Live lectures will be held from Monday to Thursday from 10:10am-11am, and on Friday from 10:10am-12pm in Dwinelle 155; students are expected to attend live lectures synchronously due to the fast pace of the summer.
 Recordings of these sessions will be provided within 1-2 days of the lecture.
 Slides and lecture examples will be provided on the course website.

 ### Labs